wongsingfo/comp-sys/docs/script/shell.md

 trap 'kill $(jobs -p)' EXIT
 # Watch out to use single ', to prevent the shell from substituting the $() immediately.

+trap "trap - SIGTERM && kill -- -$$" SIGINT SIGTERM EXIT
+# kill -- -$$ sends a SIGTERM to the whole process group, thus killing also descendants.

 set -x  # print before execution set -e  # die on error